Last Updated on

 ADNOC providers are required to demonstrate how they are helping deliver In-Country Value by declaring their ICV Certificate and their guaranteed In-Country Value score for the past financial year.
 Business partnerships with ADNOC include an ICV appraisal as part of the tender evaluation and award process.
 Suppliers should approach the ADNOC designated confirmation organization for ICV affirmation.
 The organization requires necessary documentation with points of interest that must be given by the supplier to the motivation behind audit and confirmation.

 ICV Certification score needs to be finished by an ADNOC approved certifying body on an annual basis and submitted by the provider to ADNOC for each proposal.
-ICV score computation involves evaluating the economic value added within the UAE for the products or services offered by the organization.
+ICV score computation involves evaluating the economic value added within the Dubai for the products or services offered by the organization.

 What are the Goals of ICV Certification?